DiTo97/international-migrant-stock-1990-2020/README.md

 python -m http.server 8080
 ```

-Then, open [localhost:8080](localhost:8080)  in your browser.

 ## dataset

 The dashboard sources its data from [UNIMS 2020](https://www.un.org/development/desa/pd/content/international-migrant-stock), a comprehensive and regularly updated census dataset maintained by the United Nations for population statistics.
 The dataset provides detailed information on international migrant stock collecting data at five-year intervals up to the year 2020 (so far).
-By making use of an authoritative dataset, we are able to ensure accurate and reliable information for both analysis and research.
+By making use of an authoritative dataset, we are able to ensure accurate and reliable information for further analysis and research.

 ## citation